-Navigation Bar Customization, Extensions, and Dynamic Type
+Navigation Bar Customization, Dark Mode, and Dynamic Type

 Fun is one of the most important and underrated ingredients in any successful venture.
 If you're not having fun, then it's probably time to call it quits and try something else.

 The detail view that we built is already great, but we will make it even more attractive in this chapter.
 Figure 15-1 shows the improved design with the following changes:

 - Customizing the navigation bar to make it transparent, so that the restaurant image shifts to the top of the screen.